 Music Education and Outreach at Trinity is dedicated to promoting lifelong engagement with music through a comprehensive program of educational opportunities, cultural activities, and free access to Trinity's acclaimed performances.
-Trinity carries out this vision through extensive educational youth programs and partnerships with underserved schools and communities throughout New York City.
+Trinity carries out this vision through extensive educational youth programs in collaboration with underserved schools and communities throughout New York City.
 Through these efforts, Trinity provides free opportunities for all to experience music at the highest level of excellence.

 Trinity offers music education and performance opportunities for children, ages 5-18.
-The program emphasizes the social aspect of making music, brings together collaborative neighborhood partners, and teaches the importance of building bridges within our community.
+The program emphasizes the social aspect of making music, brings together collaborative neighborhood organizations, and teaches the importance of building bridges within our community.
 It offers children the opportunity to be part of a serious music program that is:

 - Devoted to disciplined music-making